ackerman29/Devlog-CLI-Tool/readme.md

 ### ➕ New Commands

 * `dev switch-to <project>` – switch context manually (local to current folder)
-* `dev resume` – return to your last working context in that folder
+* `dev resume` – return to your last working context in that folder (context switch)
 * `dev context` – view current effective project
 * `dev all` – view logs from `local`, `global`, or `all` scopes
 * `dev search` – fuzzy or exact search with `--scope`, `--tags`, `--author`, etc.